 In contrast to physical properties, changes in large-scale Southern Ocean biogeochemical properties in response to climate variability, including those of SAMW, have primarily been described using the results of model simulations.
 Modeling studies have linked decreased contemporary Southern Ocean CO2 fluxes and elevated surface DIC concentrations to positive SAM phase through increased Ekman-driven upwelling of old waters enriched in DIC (Lenton and Matear 2007; Lovenduski et al. 2007).
 Verdy et al. (2007) explored climate drivers of oxygen and CO2 fluxes in the Southern Ocean using a global numerical ocean model.
 The Pacific dipole described in Meijers et al. (2019) and Cerovečki and Meijers (2021) is evident in the first EOF of both oxygen and CO2 flux variability in Verdy et al. (2007), which the authors also associate with SAM.
 The upwelling of low oxygen water drives oceanic uptake of oxygen, so the response has the opposite sign from CO2.
-They find that ENSO is a secondary driver of oxygen and CO2 flux variability in the Pacific with a uniform central Pacific response driven by surface heat fluxes rather than the dipole associated with SAM.
+They find that ENSO is a secondary driver of oxygen and CO2 flux variability in the Pacific, though with a similar magnitude of induced oxygen and CO2 fluxes and a dipole structure still evident.

 Wintertime measurements of biogeochemical tracers in the Southern Ocean are limited, with most of the shipboard measurements that have historically underpinned our understanding of ocean properties concentrated in a few locations (Figure 1).
-Therefore, despite its importance in the distribution of carbon, nutrients, and oxygen in the ocean interior, the biogeochemical properties of SAMW at the time of formation are poorly characterized.
-Knowing water mass formation properties is key to interpreting downstream biogeochemical measurements and groundtruthing the model-based interpretations of the role of SAMW in nutrient export and anthropogenic carbon uptake.
-The impact of nutrients exported in SAMW to the global ocean on air-sea carbon dioxide fluxes is determined by whether those nutrients are preformed or sourced from biological material that degraded sometime between initial subduction and re-exposure to the surface.
+Therefore, despite their importance for determining the distribution of carbon, nutrients, and oxygen in the ocean interior, the biogeochemical properties of SAMW at the time of formation are poorly characterized.
+Knowing water mass formation properties is key to interpreting downstream biogeochemical measurements and ground-truthing the model-based interpretations of the role of SAMW in nutrient export and anthropogenic carbon uptake.
+The impact of nutrients exported by SAMW to the global ocean on air-sea carbon dioxide fluxes is determined by whether, once upwelled to the surface, those nutrients are preformed or sourced from biological material that degraded sometime between initial subduction and eventual re-emergence in the upper ocean.
 Nutrient regeneration from respiration is accompanied by the release of DIC and consumption of oxygen, such that biological production fueled by regenerated nutrients will either be offset by regenerated CO2 outgassing or will re-fix the regenerated DIC back to organic carbon.
-Preformed nutrients are not coupled to regenerated DIC and can serve to draw carbon down from the atmosphere.
-Preformed nutrients are often calculated using oxygen measurements, an oxygen consumption to nutrient release respiration ratio, and assumed oxygen saturation during formation.
+Preformed nutrients are not coupled to regenerated DIC and can fuel net carbon uptake from the atmosphere when next upwelled to the surface.
+Preformed nutrients are often estimated using oxygen measurements, an oxygen consumption to nutrient release respiration ratio, and assumed oxygen saturation during formation.
 It is therefore important to characterize oxygen and preformed nutrients present in different water masses and to understand if and how they vary in time.

-Only one study has analyzed formation properties of SAMW from shipboard measurements made on individual cruises that crossed a SAMW formation region in the Southeast Pacific (Carter et al. 2014).
+Only one study has analyzed formation properties of SAMW from shipboard measurements made on individual cruises that crossed a SAMW formation region in the southeast Pacific (Carter et al. 2014).
 Recent deployments of profiling floats equipped with biogeochemical sensors throughout the Southern Ocean by the Southern Ocean Carbon and Climate Observations and Modeling project (SOCCOM; Johnson et al. 2017) offer a new opportunity to characterize these waters and better understand the role that SAMW plays in the global carbon cycle and production.